risingwavelabs/risingwave-docs/docs/guides/risingwave-as-postgres-fdw.md

 A foreign data wrapper in PostgreSQL allows you to directly virtualize data stored in an external database as a local external table, also known as a foreign table.
 This tutorial will demonstrate how to interact between PostgreSQL and RisingWave.
 In this example, RisingWave will use CDC (Change Data Capture) to extract data from PostgreSQL, and analyze it using a materialized view.
 Then PostgreSQL will directly retrieve the computation results stored in RisingWave.

-:::note Beta Feature
+:::info Public Preview
-RisingWave serving as a foreign data wrapper of PostgreSQL is currently in Beta.
-Please contact us if you encounter any issues or have feedback.
+This feature is in the public preview stage, meaning it's nearing the final product but is not yet fully stable.
+If you encounter any issues or have feedback, please contact us through our [Slack channel](https://www.risingwave.com/slack).
+Your input is valuable in helping us improve the feature.
+For more information, see our [Public preview feature list](/product-lifecycle/#features-in-the-public-preview-stage).
 :::

 ## Prerequisites